-Serbia: Thermal sector environmental protection investments5.
-June 2020. / News Serbia Energy
+Serbia: Thermal sector environmental protection investments, News Serbia Energy

 In the next few years Serbia will invest 900 million euros in environmental protection measures within its coal-based electricity generation, in order to resolve the issues with particle pollution and desulfurization of flue gases, said Serbian Minister of Energy and Mining Aleksandar Antic.

 Speaking at the “Green Economy of the Region” conference, Minister Antic said that there had been a lot of efforts to make coal-based electricity generation more environmentally responsible, with nearly 400 million euros invested in various environmental projects in the thermal sector, adding that the segment had been considerably improved.

 He said that that two thirds of Serbia’s electricity is produced from coal, which makes it especially important to make the production more environmentally responsible and enable a greater share of renewable energy sources.
 Therefore, Serbia aims to have as many new RES projects and around 550 MW of new installed capacities from RES had been introduced to the network in the past few years.